phuocng/frontend-tips/posts/pretty-format-json.md

 topics: JavaScript
 ---

 We often use `JSON.stringify` to generate JSON for a given object.
-By default, it remove all spaces between items.
+By default, it removes all spaces between items.
 It's not easy to scan the output, especially when using with `console.log`.

 Do you know that it's possible for us to generate a pretty output by passing the indentation level to the third parameter?